top of page

 Spring 2021

-The ocean wave breaks along the shore - a contrast of land and water; a borderland separating two different worlds while creating a world of its own.
-My work plays with the binaries of coastlines.
-The full color of shimmering glaze to the smoothed surface of finely polished clay; the morphing of ideas of gender and mixed genitalia; an adoration and disregard of utilitarianism; the exploration of craft and art.
+The ocean wave breaks along the shore – a contrast of land and water, a borderland separating two different worlds while creating a world of its own.
+My work plays with the binaries of coastlines, the full color of shimmering glaze to the smoothed surface of finely polished clay, the morphing of ideas of gender and mixed genitalia, an adoration and disregard of utilitarianism, the exploration of craft and art.
 I do not exist as a man or a woman.
 I am too masculine in feature to be feminine, yet my heart aches as I am defined as such in the eyes of others.
 I know I am something else.
-My quest in this work is to hold those gender ideals together and discover a sense of wholeness - as though I am reconfiguring understandings; coming to new intersections of identity and breaking them.
+My quest in this work is to hold those gender ideals together and discover a sense of wholeness – as though I am reconfiguring understandings, coming to new intersections of identity and breaking them.
 It is in my ceramics that I explore this question and become something outside of this body.

 I explore binaries through combining sculpture, tadelakting, high grit sanding, punching, hitting, drying, wetting, glazing, drilling, cutting, firing and throwing clay in unique configurations.
 A swarm of genitals reach out from the depths.
 A crack in the ceramic form reveals what was thought to be hidden within the porcelain walls.
 A worm protrudes from the peddles of a coral form.
 These sea creatures of genital clams and worms are a dark study of gender and utility, marrying the smooth form of thrown pot and raw clay sculpting.

-The pursuit of making larger and more intricate pieces is at the core of developing my artistic vision.
-To be seen and yet have space for details to be hidden.
-Playing with the ideas of craving visibility and acceptance while fearing and needing a place to hide and become invisible to become small.
+The pursuit of making larger and more intricate pieces is at the core of developing my artistic vision- to be seen and yet have space for details to be hidden, playing with the ideas of craving visibility and acceptance while fearing and needing a place to hide and become invisible to become small.